 I always ask about them and in kind they ask about me, and I hand them a business card.
 I try to keep in touch with people from my past as a way of having an on-going word of mouth system that costs me nothing but a few moments of my time.
 I also had a few T-shirts printed up with QR codes, website information, my logo, etc. that I wear on days when I know that I am going to do many errands.
 I am the billboard a couple of times a week.

 Over to You: What Are Your Free Advertising Ideas?

 Do you have a favorite free advertising idea for small businesses?
 Share with us in the comments below.

 Local search traffic can be a great source of free advertising.
-To boost your rankings and show up in more search results, list your business online with Yellow Pages.
+To see how your listings are showing up in local searches, get a free scan from Synup.